learn-co-students/teleclone_july21/README.md

 4. git push

-5. Slack the next person in line that it is their turn, notifying them that they should pull the changes to the story.txt.      - The next person should only see the new line, not the last line.
+5. Slack the next person in line that it is their turn, notifying them that they should pull the changes to the story.txt, and repeat the process above.   <br>   - The next person should only see the new line in story.txt.
 By the end, we will read the whole story together.